Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 Why: For two reasons - less latency and faster response times.
 But also to tidy up the code for ease of navigation and increased readability (in line with the Scout Rule).

-How: By combining any seperate selectors with the same style properties.
+How: By combining any seperate selectors that had the same style properties.

 ## Alt Attributes